awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
   + **append\_dimensions** – Optional\.
 Additional dimensions to use for only the process metrics\.
 If you specify this field, it is used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
++ **procstat** – Optional\.
+Specifies that you want to retrieve metrics from individual processes\.
+For more information, see [Collect Process Metrics with the procstat Plugin](CloudWatch-Agent-procstat-process-metrics.md)\.
 + **statsd** – Optional\.
 Specifies that you want to retrieve custom metrics using the StatsD protocol\.
 The CloudWatch agent acts as a daemon for the protocol\.
 You use any standard StatsD client to send the metrics to the CloudWatch agent\.
 For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.

 The following is an example of a `metrics` section for a Linux server\.
 In this example, three CPU metrics, three netstat metrics, and three process metrics are collected, and the agent is set up to receive additional metrics from a collectd client\.